 Who sailed in that big ship above and why?

 Before you get started, make a list of everything you think you know about the pilgrims and the settlement at Plymouth.

-Share your list with your teacher or parent.
-Then, set it to the side.
+Then, set your list to the side.
 You will come back to that list again at the end of this section.

-To learn more about the pilgrim's first year at Plymouth, watch the video The Pilgrim Fathers - Animated for Kids from Five Minded:
+To learn more about the pilgrim's first year at Plymouth, watch this video.

 When you are finished working on your list, move on to the Got It? section to play a game and learn more fun facts about the pilgrims.
 You will continue to add to your list as you play the game, so be sure to keep it close.